Sipah-e-Muhammad Pakistan: Arrests of members

 The CTD recovered large caches of prohibited materials from the arrested, including 1,625 grams of explosives, three hand grenades, two IED bombs, three detonators, eight feet of safety fuse wire, 12 pamphlets, 10 stickers, and Rs 22,250 in cash.

 Headquarters

 The movement had strong presence in the Shia communities in Pakistan, especially in the Shia-majority town of Thokar Niaz Beg in Lahore where it ran a "virtual state within a state" mainly in the 1990s.
 The group had established a stronghold of where it was headquartered in Thokar Niaz Beg in the 1990s until the collapse of its presence there by 2007 or 2010.

 Affiliations

 Sipah-e-Muhammad was alleged to have ties with Iran.

 Designation

-The Government of Pakistan designated Sipah-e-Muhammad a terrorist organization in 2002.
-It was classified as a Foreign Terrorist Organization under U.S. law, and its finances are blocked worldwide by the US government.
+The Government of Pakistan designated Sipah-e-Muhammad a terrorist organization in on 14 August 2001 under the Anti-Terrorism Act 1997.